About Morgan County

 How can I search for someone recently arrested in Morgan County, Alabama?

 To search for someone recently arrested in Morgan County, Alabama, you can use the inmate lookup tool provided by the Morgan County Jail.
 The facility is located at 119 Lee Street NE, Decatur, AL 35601.
-You can visit the this jurisdiction Sheriff's Office website to access the inmate search feature, which provides information on current detainees and their charges.
+You can visit the local Sheriff's Office website to access the inmate search feature, which provides information on current detainees and their charges.

 Mugshots and booking photos in Morgan County, Alabama, are typically available through the Morgan County Sheriff's Office.
 You can visit their official website to access the online portal where these images may be posted.
 For further assistance, you can contact the Sheriff's Office directly at their main office.